bebatut-slides/2020/14_07_ismb/slides.md

 ## How to empower usable, and comprehensive bioinformatics training?

 Note:
-What could make that feasible?
+- What do we need to empower usable and comprehensive bioinformatics training
-What do we need to build meaningful, powerful and empowering bioinformatics training What could be powerful bioinformatic training Empowering usable, and comprehensive bioinformatics training
+- Want now to share what I learned over the last 4 years about bioinformatics training

 ----
 <!-- .slide: data-background="images/short_format.jpg" data-state="dim-background" -->